-All levels and tracks of the Associate Degree Nursing Program (1, 2, 3, 4, TADN, MEEP) utilize the HESI Next Gen platform for student testing and remediation.
+All levels and tracks of the ADN Program (1, 2, 3, 4, TADN, MEEP) utilize the HESI Next Gen platform for student testing and remediation.
 The HESI conversion score (Final Exam Grade) will be averaged with other major exams in the class per the IP/Syllabi.
+The ADN Course Faculty do not control the name of the tests in the HESI NGN Portal.
+HESI 1 may be referred to using names like "First Attempt" or "First Time Test Taker" in the NGN Portal.
+HESI 2 may be referred to using titles such as "Second Attempt" or "Second Time Test Taker" in the NGN Portal.
+Faculty and Success Coaches will set up the appropriate tests for each level.
+This policy will utilize "HESI 1" and "HESI 2" for clarity.